Rodrigo0730/spBSS/README.md

 * R: contains the helper R files used in the scripts.

 ### Important
 The code uses a modified version of the R library spGARCH which can be installed by using the provided tarball.
+It can be downloaded under releases i the right sidebar.

 ### Authors
 Morales-Martínez, R., Nordhausen, K. and Ruiz-Gazen, A.